Do you know spam traps, honeypots and trash domains?

 Recipients who don't respond to your emails for many months may well not be real recipients at all.
 And if so?
 These are contacts who are obviously not interested in your offers, at least for a longer period of time — and who regularly delete your emails unopened or punish you for your persistence by clicking on the “spam” button in case of doubt.
 Both damage your broadcaster reputation.
 Therefore, do not treat inactive addresses as you would any other address.
 Remove them from the mailing list for your regular email communication.
 You should also be extremely careful with reactivation campaigns: Monitor these campaigns closely so that you can cancel delivery in an emergency before too much damage occurs — and calculate twice: You've probably already thought about how much economic potential there is in your “sleeping contacts.”
 But have you also calculated how much long-term damage a reactivation campaign can do to your sender reputation?
 How many emails from subsequent campaigns automatically end up in spam folders instead of in your recipients' inboxes?
 And how many interactions and conversions are slipping through your fingers?

-4. Be careful when shipping to addresses that you haven't written to for a long time!
+4. Be careful when sending to addresses that you haven't written to for a long time!

 Addresses that you haven't contacted for a long period of time (e.g. more than half a year) could have turned into spam traps by now without you being able to notice it.
 This is because if a contact has not received an email for a long period of time, you could not register a hard bounce if the address was switched off in the meantime.
 Therefore, you should also treat e-mail addresses that you have not written to for a long time separately and with great care.